Olivier Blanchard, Jordi Galí y Michael Woodford, XVII Premio Fronteras del Conocimiento en Economía, Finanzas y Gestión de Empresas

 The committee hailed the three economists as “central architects of the New Keynesian paradigm” for integrating “monopolistic competition and nominal and real rigidities into dynamic general equilibrium models with rational expectations.”
 This paradigm, they added, “has been widely used to analyze the stabilizing effect of monetary and fiscal policy on the cyclical movements of real economic activity, unemployment, and inflation.”

-This combination of academic research and influence on policy design has meant that the model they constructed “is used by central banks the world over in their monetary policy decision-making and taught throughout the academic world,” said committee member Antonio Ciccone, Professor of Macroeconomics and Financial Markets at the University of Mannheim (Germany).
+This combination of academic research and influence on policy design has meant that the model they constructed “is used by central banks the world over in their monetary policy decision-making and has become a teaching staple in degree courses everywhere,” said committee member Antonio Ciccone, Professor of Macroeconomics and Financial Markets at the University of Mannheim (Germany).

 “They put the pieces in place for a new model that seeks to avoid business cycle fluctuations and keep unemployment or inflation at relatively stable levels,” explained Fabrizio Zilibotti, Professor of International and Development Economics at Yale University (USA), and also a selection committee member.
 “The New Keynesian theory,” he continued, “emphasizes the role of expectations, which were essentially left out of traditional models.
 In this model, demand depends on expectations of the future course of the economy.
 In other words, it looks to the future to make decisions in the present.
 This is the opposite of the classical models, which decide measures in the present by looking at events in the past.”